Preparing for Upfront Expenses

 Appraisals are a key part of the VA homebuying journey.
 This is a two-part process that assesses both the fair market value and the broad health and safety conditions of the property.
 We’ll talk about the VA appraisal process in greater detail later in this course.
 For now, it’s important to understand that you’ll be required to pay for an appraisal upfront.

-Costs can vary by state, but the fee is typically about $425 for a single-family home.
+Costs can vary by state and the property type.
+Buyers can view the current appraisal fees at the VA's website.
 VA borrowers can look to recoup this cost from the seller at closing as part of their closing cost negotiations.

 Appraisals and home inspections are not the same thing.
 They look at different parts of a home in very different ways.
 Buyers aren’t required to get a home inspection, but it’s strongly recommended, as they’re much more detailed and granular than an appraisal.